YottaDB/YDBDoc/ProgGuide/utility.rst

 %RCE prompts for a text string to replace and its replacement. %RCE searches for text strings in a case-sensitive manner. %RCE issues a warning message if you specify a control character such as a <TAB> in the text string or its replacement. %RCE confirms your selection by displaying the text string and its replacement between a left and right arrow.
 The arrows highlight any blank spaces that you might have included in the text string or its replacement.

-Regardless of whether you select a display of every change, %RCE displays the name of each routine as it is processed and completes processing with a count of replacements and routines changed.
+Regardless of whether you select a display of every change, %RCE displays the name of each routine as it is processed.
+You can suppress the output of the names of routines in which no changes are made by using the QUIET and QCALL utility labels. %RCE completes processing with a count of replacements and routines changed.

 **Prompts**